Register an out-of-state vehicle

 What do I need to bring to the DMV?

+Before visiting a DMV office to register your vehicle, please complete the Document Guide to make sure you bring the correct documents with you.
 The requirements to register an out-of-state vehicle are generally the same as to register and title vehicle in New York.
 However, there are exceptions.
 See the questions below.

 Can I register if I am currently out of New York?